Conscious

 This is an essential part of my approach.

-In these first few minutes, I observe the natural rhythm, depth, and patterns of your breath.
-Your breath reveals a lot: how your nervous system is functioning, where tension lives in the body, which emotional patterns may be active, and how energy moves (or doesn’t move) through you.
-It gives us a clear starting point, so your journey is personalised, effective and deeply supportive.
+During the first session, I observe the natural rhythm and patterns of your breath.
+This reveals a lot: how your nervous system is functioning, where tension lives in the body, which emotional patterns may be active, and how energy moves (or doesn’t move) through you.
+It gives us a clear starting point, so your journey is personalised, effective and deeply supportive.ve.

 Ready to begin?